DolphBit/mb-automation-ahk/CONTRIBUTING.md

 The exe is built with compile-ahk (see [CREDITS](/CREDITS.md))

+- Install it with all dependencies
+- Right click in the explorer on `mb-automation.ahk` and select in the context menu `Compile with Options (NoGUI)`
+  - requires installation to have this option selected, otherwise use normal `Compile with Options`
+- exe should be built 🥳

 ### Formatting

 VSCode is used and the ahk extension does the formatting